ManiYaswanth/CRUX-API-Frontend/README.md

 # CRUX Report API

 # Introduction
 This project is a CRUX Report API built on Flask and React.
-It allows you to get an insight into their websites' stats.
+It allows you to get an insight into a websites' stats.

 ## Overview
 The CRUX Report API is designed to help users get an insight into their websites' stats.
 It provides a User Interface which is built on React where a user can provide URLS, filter them and sort them.
 It uses Google Chrome CRUX API for fetching the data.